Discrete Representations Strengthen Vision Transformer Robustness: Experiments

 \subsection{Main Results}

 Table \ref{tab:imagenet} shows the results of the models trained on ImageNet.
-All models are trained under the same setting with the same data augmentation from~\cite{vitreg} except for the ViT-B Vanilla row, which uses the data augmentation from \cite{vit}.
-Our improvement is entirely attributed to the additional discrete representations.
+All models are trained under the same setting with the same data augmentation from~\citep{vitreg} except for the ViT-B Vanilla row, which uses the data augmentation from \citep{vit}.
+Our improvement is entirely attributed to the proposed discrete representations.
 By adding discrete representations, all ViT variants, including Ti, S, and B, improve robustness across all eight benchmarks.
-For example, with ViT-B+Ours, our approach improves the top-1 accuracy on ImageNet-Rendition by \textbf{6\%}, Stylized-ImageNet by \textbf{9\%}, ImageNet-Sketch by \textbf{6\%}, and ImageNet-C by \textbf{7\%}.
 When only using discrete representations as denoted by ``(discrete only)'', we observe a larger margin of improvement (\textbf{10\%-12\%}) on the datasets depicting object shape: Rendition, Sketch, and Stylized-ImageNet.
-It is worth noting that it is a challenging robustness test to obtain gains across all the benchmarks as different datasets may capture distinct types of data distributions.
+It is worth noting that it is a challenging for a single model to obtain robustness gains across all the benchmarks as different datasets may capture distinct types of data distributions.

 Our approach scales as more training data is available.
 Table~\ref{tab:img21k} shows the performance for the models pretrained on ImageNet-21K and finetuned on ImageNet.
 Training on sufficiently large datasets inherently improves robustness~\citep{bhojanapalli2021understandingViT} but also renders further improvement even more challenging.
-Nevertheless, our model consistently improves the baseline ViT-B model across all robustness benchmarks (by up to 10\%).
-The results in Table~\ref{tab:imagenet} and Table~\ref{tab:img21k} validate our model as a generic approach to improve the generalization capabilities on out-of-distribution test sets.
-Importantly, our method is highly effective for the models pretrained on the sufficiently large ImageNet-21k dataset.
+Nevertheless, our model consistently improves the baseline ViT-B model across all robustness benchmarks (by up to 10\% on ImageNet-C).
+The results in Table~\ref{tab:imagenet} and Table~\ref{tab:img21k} validate our model as a generic approach that is highly effective for the models pretrained on the sufficiently large ImageNet-21k dataset.